Google Scholar

 - Google Scholar's maintained by is recorded as Google[7].

-- Google Scholar's owned by is recorded as Google[8].
+- Google Scholar is owned by Google[8].

-- Google Scholar's operator is recorded as Google[9].
+- Google Scholar is operated by Google[9].

 - Google Scholar's Commons category is recorded as Google Scholar[10].